zackees/video-server/README.md

   * Environmental variables
     * PASSWORD - set to your password
     * DOMAIN_NAME - set this to the url without the http:// part
+    * WEBTORRENT_ENABLED - set to 0 to disable